 There are a few key differences between judo gis andBJJ gis.
 First, judo gis tend to have baggier sleeves, and a longer skirt.
 In terms of the weight of the material and the thickness of the gi collar, a cheap 'student' judo gi is probably going to be very similar to a BJJ gi.

 More expensive competition judo gis, however, are much heavier, and have a much thicker and harder collar.

 BJJ gis, in contrast, have tighter cuffs both on the jacket and the pants, and a skirt that comes down only as far as the crest of the buttocks (in training, many people wear gis that are even shorter than this, but that would not be legal in competition).
 BJJ collars tend to be lighter and more flexible.

-For day to day training, the weight of the material doesn't matter too much.
-Many people wear very lightweight 'travel gis' in the summer, and then 950gsm gis such as the Tatami Tank in the winter.
+For day to day training, the weight of the gi fabric doesn't matter too much.
+Many people wear very lightweight 'travel gis' in the summer, and then heavier weight gis like our Valiant Gi in the winter.

 A heavy judo gi is closer to the 'tank' end of the spectrum.
 These gis may be very hot to wear, but other than that you shouldn't notice too much difference.

 The cut does matter, however.
 If you like to do ezekiel chokes, then baggy sleeves are quite useful.
 If you like to perform the 'garotte' choke with your own lapel, then having a long lapel is handy.